 Look at this cute little bee!
 Her name is Bella and she is crying out to be stitched in this children’s cross stitch kit from The Make Arcade.
 As well as the chart, fabric, thread and needle, this children’s cross stitch kit also comes with the mini hoop to help your little ones hold the fabric as they work, and frame the completed children’s cross stitch kit.

 Looking for more children’s cross stitch patterns?

-We have other free charts on Gathered that would be great projects for kids to stitch.
+We have other free cross stitch patterns on Gathered that would be great patterns for children to cross stitch.
 How about one of these?